-“‘They forbid us from doing it.”
+“‘They' forbid us from doing it.”
 His tone made no bones about who ‘they’ were.
 “A friend of mine dove off the helicopter port.
 The authorities decided he was a suicide.
 The fire department and police tried to rescue him.
 He kept on doing the Australian Crawl.
 Hah.
-Even the divers were scared to enter the river.
-It’s not too bad once you’re used to it.”
+Even the police divers were scared to enter the river, but it’s not too bad once you’re used to it.”

 “Where you been lately?”

 “The Bellevue doctors diagnosed me as manic-depressive and I wasn’t in any condition to argue with their assessment.
-Upstate I discovered that the State was hiding hundreds of madmen and women in these abandoned nut houses.
+They sent me to a hospital near Binghamton, where I discovered that the State was hiding hundreds of madmen and women in these old nut houses.
 Most of them not really crazy.
 Only homeless.”

 “What do you mean?”
-I was suspicious of conspiracy theories from avowed maniacs.
+I was suspicious of conspiracy theories from such a dubious source.

 “He’s too cheap to pay more than the price of a bus ticket.”

 An old man shouted from a bike.